 AGENDATopics for KentPresents 2018 will be added in the coming months.
-Among those discussed in 2017 were Alzheimer's disease, art, China, economics, dance, education, energy, environment, Europe, food, global issues, healthcare, incarceration, income inequality, literature, mass incarceration, medicine and health, Middle East, national affairs, North Korea, performing arts, politics, racial divide, Russia, Supreme Court, science and technologies breakthroughs, tax policy, Trump report card… and many more.
+Among those discussed in 2017 were Alzheimer's disease, art, China, economics, dance, education, energy, environment, Europe, food, global issues, healthcare, income inequality, literature, mass incarceration, medicine and health, Middle East, national affairs, North Korea, performing arts, politics, racial divide, Russia, Supreme Court, science and technologies breakthroughs, tax policy… and many more.

 What Comes Next

 KentPresents has a distinguished 29-member Board of Advisers (see below), including such luminaries as Stephen Sondheim, Jasper Johns, Henry Kissinger and Harold Varmus.

 The speaker roster for KentPresents 2018 will be filled out in the coming months.
 Previous years' speakers may be found on the home page.

 Talks, discussions and conversations.
 Most sessions last 50 minutes and include Q&A with the panelists and audience.